KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/04_claiming/01_ctype_creation.md

 Every KILT credential has to conform to a CType.
 A CType describes which properties a credential has and what type these properties have.
 CTypes must be registered on the Spiritnet blockchain.
-To learn more about the CTypes, see the [CType concept section](../../../../concepts/05_credentials/02_ctypes.md)
+To learn more about CTypes, see the [CType concept section](/docs/concepts/05_credentials/02_ctypes.md)

 The creation of a CType in KILT involves two steps: the definition of a CType and the anchoring of its hash on the KILT blockchain.